nitoygo/mars-rover/README.md

 - `master` - Single application containing the minimum required solution for the challenge (no frameworks used)
 - `spring` - Client-Server application using spring boot framework for both client and server
-- `react-spring` - (Not yet implemented) Will contain a very simple react frontend as the client
+- `react-spring` - Client-Server application with a simple react app as the client

 ### General Project Structure